M-arcy/WhiteChristmas/README.md

+B.  Create a README file (e.g., .md or .txt) that includes notes describing the commands, inputs, and outputs needed to run your program.

 # WhiteChristmas

-#B.  Create a README file (e.g., .md or .txt) that includes notes describing the commands, inputs, and outputs needed to run your program.

 ## Name

 White Christmas Weather Analysis and Database
 ## Description

-__WhiteChristmas__ is a __Python__-based project designed to retrieve and analyze historical weather data for a specific location on a specific date over the past five years.
+WhiteChristmas is a __Python__-based project designed to retrieve and analyze historical weather data for a specific location on a specific date over the past five years.
 For the purposes of this project, the data collection focuses on Christmas Day in Sault Ste.
 Marie, Michigan, and uses an __external weather API__ to gather data, which is then stored in an __SQLite database__.
 The application is designed in general to assist event planners in understanding weather patterns and making informed decisions for outdoor event planning.
 This project happens to accompany another project repository that covers machine learning for the same city and date.
-It can be found at [Github](http://github.com/M-arcy/Will-There-Be-a-White-Christmas-this-Year-in-Sault-Michigan)
+It can be found at [Github.com/M-arcy](http://github.com/M-arcy/Will-There-Be-a-White-Christmas-this-Year-in-Sault-Michigan).

 The project includes methods to fetch and display temperature, wind speed, and precipitation data, as well as store this information in a local SQLite database using SQLAlchemy.
 The project ensures data integrity by avoiding duplicate entries and provides a method to query and display data for any given year.